 Found the LMS Platform You Want?
-Here’s How to Influence Your Boss to OK It
+How to Make the Business Case for It

-Learning Management Systems — LMS platforms for short — have changed a lot.
+Learning Management Systems — LMS platforms for short — have undergone a major shift, moving from content warehouses to precision tools for workforce development.

 Ten years ago, they were “sold on the premise that if [they contain] 10 million pieces of content, there must be something for everybody,” said David James, chief learning officer at learning and development (L&D) solutions provider 360Learning.